 John’s first book, Test of Time: Travels in Search of a Cricketing Legend was inspired by his grandfather, the Kent and England cricketer, J.R.
 Mason.
 John traced his footsteps on England’s 1897-98 tour of Australia, his interest sparked by the discovery of a cache of letters his grandfather had written home.
 Described by BBC Sport as “a great read” and by the Sydney Morning Herald as a “delightful and unusual book”, Test of Time was well received in both the UK and Australia.
 It was selected as a finalist for the MCC/Cricket Society’s Book of the Year award in 2005, longlisted for the William Hill Prize and chosen as one of The Wisden Cricketer’s Books of the Year for 2005.

-Bloomsbury will publish his new book The Strangers Who Came Home on the first Australian tour of England in 2015.
+Bloomsbury published his new book The Strangers Who Came Home on the first Australian tour of England in 2015.

 For more information visit www.themediaanimal.co.uk

-BIBLIOGRAPHY: Test of Time: Travels in Search of a Cricketing Legend, John Murray, 2005.
+BIBLIOGRAPHY: The Strangers Who Came Home, Bloomsbury, 2015; Test of Time: Travels in Search of a Cricketing Legend, John Murray, 2005.
 Tom and Huckleberry, Samuel French, 1991.